 General Info

 Good communication and a positive, co-operative relationship between home and school provide your child with the best basic for success.
-The school encourages parental involvement and participation in many areas:-
+The school encourages the involvement of parents/carers and their participation in many areas:-

-• The school has a Parents' Notice board and a Parent Teachers & Friends Association.
+- The school has a Parents'/Carer Notice board and a Parent/Carer Teachers & Friends Association.

 The school building facilitates a number of community activities . .